slarry07/greenwood-library-website/README.md

-# Greenwood Community Library Website
+# Greenwood Community Library Website Enhancement

 ## Project Overview
-This project is part of a capstone assignment to enhance the **Greenwood Community Library** website.
+This project enhances the **Greenwood Community Library** website to make it more engaging for visitors.
-The goal is to make the site more engaging and informative for visitors while maintaining a simple structure.

-## Features
-- **Home Page** – Introduction and welcome message
-- **About Us** – Information about the library and its mission
+The site already has four sections: Home, About Us, Events, and Contact Us.
+Enhancements include:
+- Adding a new **Book Reviews** section
-- **Events** – Upcoming community and library events
+- Updating the **Events** page with upcoming community events

-- **Contact Us** – Ways for visitors to get in touch
+Two contributors are simulated:
+- **Morgan** → adds the Book Reviews section
+- **Jamie** → updates the Events page

+## Objectives
+- Practice Git branching and collaboration
+- Simulate real-world teamwork with feature branches
+- Document changes clearly in commits and pull requests

 ## Tech Stack
 - HTML5
-- CSS3 (optional enhancements can be added)
-- Git & GitHub for version control
+- Git & GitHub

 ## Project Structure
 .